Floydlang/floyd/Docs/Floyd toplevel.md

 Add an actor if

-1. You want to be able to run work in parallel
+1. You want to be able to run work in parallel, like loading data in the background
 2. You want a mutable state / memory
-3. You want to model a system where
+3. You want to model a system where things happens concurrently, like audio streaming vs main thread.

 **Actors is the only way to keep state in Floyd.**